Anti-austerity movement in Greece: May

 This series of demonstrations differed from almost all other demonstrations in Greece's metapolitefsi era (1975–present) in that it was a protest organised without political or trade union affiliations.
 Demonstrators who expressed political party affiliation during the demonstrations were condemned by the majority of the demonstrators, as the organizers claimed that there was no room for political affiliation or violence in the demonstrations.
 The focus of the protesters was against the government and the current driving forces of Greek politics, and the International Monetary Fund.
-As a response to the Spanish slogan "Be quiet, the Greeks are sleeping" (which was allegedly heard at the 2011 Spanish protests), a big banner was raised in front of the Spanish embassy in Athens reading "¡Estamos despiertos! ¿Que hora es? ¡Ya es hora de que se vayan!"
+As a response to the Spanish slogan "Be quiet, the Greeks are sleeping," (which was allegedly heard at the 2011 Spanish protests), a big banner was raised in front of the Spanish embassy in Athens reading "¡Estamos despiertos! ¿Que hora es? ¡Ya es hora de que se vayan!"
 (We've woken up!
 What time is it?
 It's time they left!).
 There was also a strong sense of disapproval for the Prime Minister of Greece, George Papandreou, and the vice-president of the government, Theodoros Pangalos.

 The demonstrations continued nationwide for a second day on 26 May.
 Despite heavy rainfall in central Athens, reportedly over 14,000 people gathered in front of the Greek parliament for a second day in a row.
 The media reported that half of the people gathered at Syntagma Square in Athens were youth, whereas the other half were over 40, including families and children.
 In line with the Spanish quote of "Be quiet, the Greeks are sleeping" which triggered the Greek protests, two new banners appeared, one in French (Silence!
 Les Français dorment!
 Ils revent de '68, Silence!
 The French are sleeping!
-They are dreaming of (May) '68) and one in Italian (Zitti che svegliamo gli Italiani...
+They are dreaming of May '68) and one in Italian (Zitti che svegliamo gli Italiani...
 Be quiet, you will wake up the Italians...).
-An information center and a "book of ideas" have also been set up at Syntagma Square.
+An information center and a "book of ideas" was also been set up at Syntagma Square.
 Additionally, a number of people were banging pots and pans.
-In Thessaloniki, Greece's second city and second-largest center of demonstrations, the protesters hung a huge For Sale sign from the city's main landmark, the White Tower, as a protest against the government's massive denationalisation schedule, which they perceived as "selling away our country's assets".
+In Thessaloniki, Greece's second city and second-largest center of demonstrations, the protesters hung a huge "For Sale" sign from the city's main landmark, the White Tower, as a protest against the government's massive denationalisation schedule, which they perceived as "selling away our country's assets".
 Although the demonstrations in Thessaloniki were visibly smaller on 26 May, with around 2,500 people participating, competing with a major football game between the city's two major teams and the shops and markets open until late that evening.
 Some people set up encampments.
-In Thessaloniki's protests there was much more of a sense of direct democracy, as citizens were free to take the floor and speak, voice their concerns and opinions, and contribute ideas about what should be done next, receiving the full attention of the other demonstrators.
+In Thessaloniki's protests there was a sense of direct democracy, as citizens were free to take the floor and speak, voice their concerns and opinions, and contribute ideas about what should be done next, receiving the full attention of the other demonstrators.